launchdarkly/api-client-go/docs/EnvironmentsApi.md

 # **ResetEnvironmentMobileKey**
 > Environment ResetEnvironmentMobileKey(ctx, projectKey, environmentKey, optional)
-Reset an environment's mobile key with an optional expiry time for the old key.
+Reset an environment's mobile key.
+The optional expiry for the old key is deprecated for this endpoint, so the old key will always expire immediately.

 ### Required Parameters